mortang2410/dotfiles/README.md

 C-x C-t  in Insert mode in Markdown: thesaurus via vim-lexical

-C-x C-k as above : dictionary via vim-lexical
+C-x C-k as above: dictionary via vim-lexical

 Zen : modified distraction free mode

 Spell and Unspell for... spelling with vim-lexical.

+:syntime on

+play around

+:Capture syntime report

+to see what is slowing down vim

 Tmux tips
 ------------